 Beds provided by A-State must remain intact and in the assigned residence room at all times.
 Beds may not be moved into other rooms within a suite or apartment.
 Beds may be raised using risers that have a minimum of 300lb weight limit per riser.
-Beds may not be lofted unless the loft is provided by Residence Life.
+Beds may be lofted in areas where a loft is provided by University Housing.

 8. Computer Network Devices

 The use of individual wireless routers is prohibited on the A-State network.
 The use of these routers degrades the University network and causes a disruption to other students.
 The “Appropriate Use of Information and Technology Resources” policies can be found at ITS policies and procedures.